US buyer's guide · 2026

 Multi-state / multi-location scaling capability

 Successful US yoga studios often expand across state lines within 3-5 years.
 Multi-location architecture matters earlier in the US than in most other markets.
-Junocal Growth at $199/month covers up to five locations with multi-location storefront, location-aware memberships, and cross-location reporting included — roughly $40/location at five sites, versus $179-285/location on Mariana Tek.
-For chains scaling beyond five locations with central-HQ enterprise reporting, the per-location enterprise platforms are sized for that shape.
+Junocal Growth at $69/month covers up to ten locations with multi-location storefront, location-aware memberships, and cross-location reporting included — roughly $7/location at ten sites, versus $179-285/location on Mariana Tek.
+For chains scaling beyond ten locations with central-HQ enterprise reporting, the per-location enterprise platforms are sized for that shape.

 the things buyers ask